17. Variance Reduction

 At the end of the simulation, a weight_windows.h5 file will be saved to disk for later use.
 Loading it in another subsequent simulation will be discussed in the “Using Weight Windows” section below.

-16.2.
-Generating Weight Windows with FW-CADIS and Random Ray
+17.2.
+Generating Global or Local Weight Windows with FW-CADIS and Random Ray

 Weight window generation with FW-CADIS and random ray in OpenMC uses the same exact strategy as with MAGIC.
-An openmc.WeightWindowGenerator object is added to the openmc.Settings object, and a weight_windows.h5 will be generated at the end of the simulation.
-The only difference is that the code must be run in random ray mode.
+Using FW-CADIS, however, also enables local variance reduction in fixed source problems through the targets attribute, which is described later in this section.
+To enable FW-CADIS, an openmc.WeightWindowGenerator object is added to the openmc.Settings object, and a weight_windows.h5 will be generated at the end of the simulation.
+The only procedural difference is that the code must be run in random ray mode.
 A full description of how to enable and setup random ray mode can be found in the Random Ray User Guide.

 Note